CloudM-Migrate/documentation/Endpoint-Configuration-Guides/GoogleVault.md

 ### Authentication

-The Google Vault endpoint requires the souce Domain and the Super Administrator account.
+For either source or destination the Google Vault endpoint requires the source/destination Domain and the Super Administrator account.

 ### Service Account and P12 Access Key for Google to SaaS Access